How To Flash Tasmota With Mac/Linux Terminal: Wemos D1 Mini

 You can save the file to any location of your choice, but I would recommend placing it in the same folder as the esptool.py script.

-Alternatively if you are using a Linux build without a GUI, you can get the download link from the alternative source and download it with curl.
 This command should work so long as the link isn’t broken!
 In which case you will need to amend the link in this command.

-Flash the D1 Mini
+How to Flash the Wemos D1 Mini with Tasmota

 ls /dev/tty*usb*

-Mac Terminal
+macOS Terminal

 Linux Terminal

 Now that we have the device name, we are ready to start flashing.
 The first step is to erase the flash memory in order to prevent any problems.
-Firstly, make sure you are in the ESPTool directory.

-cd <your-directory>/esptool/
+cd esptool

 Next we can run the ESPTool script and erase the flash memory, go ahead and enter the following command.

-sudo ./esptool.py --port <your-device-port> erase_flash
+python3 esptool.py --port <your-device-port> erase_flash

-sudo ./esptool.py --port /dev/ttyUSB0 erase_flash
+python3 esptool.py --port /dev/ttyUSB0 erase_flash

 The script will confirm once the erase operation has completed successfully.
 The D1 Mini is now ready to be flashed with Tasmota.